22 Amino Acids is a Complete Source of Protein

 Health & Wellness

 In the past, in countries where famine was widespread, one often heard of efforts to “fill the protein gap.”
-What was commonly considered protein deficiency is simply general malnutrition – a lack of all nutrients.
+What was commonly considered protein deficiency is general malnutrition – a lack of all nutrients.
 As soon as a sufficient quantity of calories is available in virtually all traditional diets, “protein deficiencies” vanished.
 Protein deficiency, however, is still possible in those with sufficient calorie intake.

 Signs of Protein Deficiency